Bassendean, Western Australia: History

 In 1829, the land along the Swan River was allotted to British settlers as they arrived in the newly created Swan River Colony.
 James Henty and his brothers were granted 2,000 acres upon which they grazed their livestock and built a mud-brick homestead.
 They called their property Stoke Farm.
-In 1832, the Henty brothers sold the farm to the Colonial Secretary, Peter Broun who re-named the homestead Bassendean.
+In 1832, the Henty brothers sold the farm to the Colonial Secretary, Peter Broun who renamed the homestead Bassendean.

 Over the years the Bassendean property became incorporated into the suburb of West Guildford and in 1922, West Guildford was renamed Bassendean.
 Flooding in 1929 caused severe damage, especially to the primary school oval.

 In December 1934, Bassendean Road Board held a referendum, seeking approval to borrow funds for the improvement of an area, known as Hays Swamp, on the edge of the townsite.
 The development would include a bowling green with floodlights, a croquet lawn, Bassendean Oval, tennis courts and provisions for other sports.

 Rail heritage

 Bassendean is home to the Western Australian Rail Transport Museum which opened in 1974.
-The display has a collection of steam and diesel locomotives, some of which have been restored to operating conditions.
+The display has a collection of steam and diesel locomotives, some of which have been restored to operational condition.
 Also as part of the collection are a number of carriages and other equipment associated including the Zanthus station and a signal box from Perth station.
 The West Australian Model Railway Club is also housed within the complex.
 The display's centrepiece is a working scale model featuring engine characters from the children's series Thomas the Tank Engine and Friends.